Sculpture

 My stone sculpture is fabricated by hand using a variety of points, chisels, a special flat or round head hammer, files, rasps, and various polishing grits.
 I work mainly in a direct carving technique (no model).
 This approach allows me the freedom to “feel” the form emerge as I carve into the stone.
 My ideas are inspired by the original shape of the stone; occasionally a model such as a plaster or clay maquette is then used to further explore the form.
 This challenge of extreme concentration and the steady rhythm of hammer and chisel, allow for many long hours of deep thought, enabling me to experience a bond with the stone.

-Work in progress with wall journal.
+“Stones in Waiting” January, work in progress with wall journal.
 Assorted stones.
 2023-2024.

 Artist-in-Residence, Stone Carving, Richard Cabe Terraphilia, Salida, Colorado, Sept/Oct 2012